MetaEvo/DesignX/README.md

 ```

 Then after **selecting the jupyter notebook kernel as DesignX**, we can execute the [inference code](inference.ipynb) step by step and see how DesignX solves the problems.

+Besides, the complete results of each baseline across all 3200 synthetic testing problem instances mentioned in Section 4.1 are in [the excel table](complete_results.xlsx).